SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: EXPERIMENTS

-\textbf{Tolerance to noisy initialization.} We also show that our SplatSDF can tolerate noise from 3DGS.
-The first row of Figure \ref{fig:tolerance} shows the GS center (point cloud) used to initialize SplatSDF.
-For better visualization, we overlay our final estimated mesh with the point cloud (in yellow) obtained from MVSNet \cite{mvsnet} used to initialize 3DGS.
-Although initialized with noisy 3DGS, our SDF estimation manages to nullify it.
-We attribute the reasons to: 1.
-As shown in the second row of Figure \ref{fig:tolerance}, GS-rendered depth eliminates errors from erroneous GS centers since we use volumetric rendering rather than surface rendering and estimate accurate anchor points to fuse correct surface 3DGS.
-2. SDF-NeRF itself tends to under-fit to complex shapes by smoothing and blurring details, which alleviates the errors introduced by noisy 3DGS centers.
+\textbf{Tolerance to noisy initialization} Figure \ref{fig:tolerance} shows that our SplatSDF can tolerate errors and noise in GS.
+We attribute this robustness to two reasons: 1.
+As shown in the second row of Figure \ref{fig:tolerance}, GS-rendered depth eliminates errors from erroneous GS centers because we use volumetric rendering rather than surface rendering and sstimate accurate anchor points to fuse correct surface 3DGS; 2.
+SDF-NeRF itself tends to under-fit to complex shapes by smoothing and blurring details, which alleviates the errors introduced by noisy 3DGS centers.